VirtualFlyBrain/SCOPE_VFB/README.md

 # SCOPE_VFB

-A repo for scripting integration between SCOPE and VFB.
-Status: experimental
+A repo for scripting integration between [SCOPE](http://scope.aertslab.org/) and VFB.
+Status: In USE FOR VFB LINKOUT GENERATION

+Code here was the result of a brief hackathon to being the process of linking VFB and SCope  Work is needed to make it more stable.
+It is likely to be superceded in the near future.

 Current workflow (to be superceded at some point by representation of clusters in VFB KB)